Adamant-im/AIPs/AIPS/aip-18.md

 1. Create a placeholder in the chat for the file transfer
 2. Display the file(s) inside the placeholder with a spinner or progress indicator; the user can cancel the transfer at any time.
-3. Encrypt the file(s).
+3. Encrypt the file(s)
+4. Calculate the file ID(s) locally on device
-4. Upload the encrypted file(s) to a storage node
+5. Upload the encrypted file(s) to a storage node
-5. Wait until the upload completes and obtain the file ID(s).
+6. Wait until the upload completes, retrieve the file ID(s), and verify that they match the locally calculated value(s).
 If a network issue occurs, let the user retry or cancel.
-Verify that the file(s) have been uploaded successfully.
-6. Send the ADM rich-text message.
+7. Send the ADM rich-text message.
 If a network issue occurs, let the user retry or cancel.

 ### Recipient’s client